Welcome to EGATIN

 Do we know what values we convey in Group Analytic Trainings?"

 will be held in Warsaw, 26-28 April, 2019.

 Presentations made at EGATIN Study Days & AGM can be read on the page "Presentations"

-ry “Members Only”-Information-General Information.
+ry “Members Only”-Information-Minutes.

 EGATIN is a network of organizations which offer training programmes in Group Analysis in Europe.
 It aims at promoting, on a non-profit basis, scientific, educational and cultural activities related to the training in Group Analysis.

 Training programs in Group Analysis is provided in most of the European countries, and a primary purpose of EGATIN is to provide opportunities for dialogue and exchange, in a European and International context, between the training institutions.

 EGATIN helps to facilitate the development and extension of training in group analysis in countries where such training is not provided.

 EGATIN will encourage high standards in group analytic training programmes, through the sharing of expertise and experience between member organization regarding: